slee511/223740/README.md

+### Does confidence matter to COVID-19? (https://rpubs.com/david223740/confidence_covid)

+### Compare your neighborhood based on: health expense, blood pressure, body mass index, and heart rate (Massachusetts only) (https://rpubs.com/david223740/636523)
+-(I was fishing for something else)

+### Does having allergy make us more sensitive health-wise? (https://rpubs.com/david223740/636041)

+### Do masks help control COVID-19? (https://daviddatascience.shinyapps.io/coronavirus_mask/#section-graphs)
+-Time: 6 hours

 ### How important is stress in fighting against COVID-19? (https://rpubs.com/david223740/632338)
 -Time from brainstorm to finish: A few hours (needs polishing)

-### Do masks help control COVID-19? (https://daviddatascience.shinyapps.io/coronavirus_mask/#section-graphs)
--Time: 6 hours

 ### Everyone's a leader.
 But which type? (https://daviddatascience.shinyapps.io/covid_leader/) (in progress)
 -Time: 1 day